drugtrends/deaths-2019-shiny/notesOverall.md

-These data are provided by the [Australian Bureau of Statistics](http://www.abs.gov.au/) (ABS) using data from the National Coronial Information System.
+These data are provided by the [Australian Bureau of Statistics](http://www.abs.gov.au/) (ABS) using data from the National Coronial Information System (NCIS).
 Changes in data coding and collection have occurred over the time period reported.

 The ABS undertake a revision process for coroner-certified deaths over a 3-year period; accordingly, data for 2016, 2017 and 2018 are not final.
 These figures should be viewed in conjunction with the ABS [Explanatory Notes 50-58](http://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/3303.0Explanatory%20Notes12016?OpenDocument).